bbauska/zombiePolitics/README.md

 equitable transformation in government and economics without a simultaneous transformation in culture, consciousness, social identities, and values?
-Finally, it is impossible to understand the current crisis of youth and democracy without situ­ ating such a crisis in a larger theoretical and historical context.
+Finally, it is impossible to understand the current crisis of youth and democracy without situ­ ating such a crisis in a larger theoretical and historical context.</p>

-In addressing this challenge, it is important to provide a broader analysis of what can be called the politics of free-market fundamentalism and disposability, exam­ ining it as an educational, cultural, and political discourse that has gutted the notion ofthe social state and produced a set of policies that lay the groundwork for
+<p>In addressing this challenge, it is important to provide a broader analysis of what
+can be called the politics of free-market fundamentalism and disposability, exam­ ining it as an educational, cultural, and political discourse that has gutted the notion ofthe social state and produced a set of policies that lay the groundwork for